mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 - `src/preload/index.ts`: Expose the IPC methods to the renderer as `window.api.createChatSession(...)`, etc.
 - `src/renderer/src/components/` (new files): Create `SessionList.tsx` (shows all sessions in a sidebar), `ChatPanel.tsx` (wraps the chat interface with a header showing session info), and related UI components.
 - `src/renderer/src/contexts/SessionManager.tsx` (new file): A React Context that holds the current session state and provides functions to switch sessions, create new ones, etc.
 - `src/backend/ai/stream.ts`: The file that orchestrates AI streaming.
-You will add hooks here to call `chatSessionStore.updateToolCallResult(...)` when tool results arrive.
+You will add hooks here to call `chatSessionStore.recordToolInvocationResult(...)` when tool results arrive.
 - `src/renderer/src/lib/useAIStream.ts` (or similar): The React hook that listens to streaming events.
 You will add code here to call `window.api.addChatMessage(...)` when the user sends a message and when the AI finishes responding.

 The development database file is located at `./tmp/db/app.db` (relative to the project root).
 You can inspect it using the `sqlite3` command-line tool (if installed) to run queries and verify data is being saved correctly.